-Real estate and equipment are recognized at the acquisition net cost of accumulated depreciation and accumulated impairment.
-The aforementioned cost includes the cost of dismantling, removing, and restoring the location of the real estate and equipment and the necessary interest expense arising from the construction in progress.
-Depreciation is provided separately for the significant parts of the real estate and equipment.
-When major parts of real estate and equipment are subject to periodic replacement, the Group treats the parts as an individual asset and recognizes it separately with specific periods of durability and depreciation method.
+Property, plant, and equipment are recognized at the acquisition net cost of accumulated depreciation and accumulated impairment.
+The aforementioned cost includes the cost of dismantling, removing, and restoring the location of the property, plant, and equipment and the necessary interest expense arising from the construction in progress.
+Depreciation is provided separately for the significant parts of the property, plant, and equipment.
+When major parts of property, plant, and equipment are subject to periodic replacement, the Group treats the parts as an individual asset and recognizes it separately with specific periods of durability and depreciation method.
 The book value of these replaced parts is derecognized in accordance with the provision of IAS 16 "Property, Plant, and Equipment".
 If the major repair and maintenance costs are in compliance with the recognition conditions, they are recognized as replacement costs and are recognized as part of the plant and equipment book value.
 Other repair and maintenance expenses are recognized in profit or loss.